Internet-of-Zoo-Things/dallas-iozt-app/README.md

 ### Storybook <a name="10_Storybook"></a>

 Storybook enables developers to write MDX files (markdown that can include JSX, or the HTML-esque markup used in React), which allows self-documentation of reusable modules.
 To view this documentation, run `npm run storybook` or `yarn storybook`.
 You can create and edit any component stories that exist in the `/components/stories` directory.
 This functionality is primarily reserved for primitives, not larger, more specific components or any components that require any API queries.

+### GitHub Actions <a name="#14_GitHub_Actions"></a>

+GitHub Actions are continuous integration checks built into the GitHub platform.
+You can make sure that your branch passes the lint and build checks by opening a pull request and navigating to the `Checks` tab.
+These checks are required to pass in order to merge in a pull request; this helps make sure buggy code doesn't end up in `develop` or `master`!

 ## How to run 🏃‍♀️ <a name="11_How_to_run_"></a>